-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 “Every woman of my age had a Lilly Ledbetter story,” she said.
 “And so we knew that the notion that a woman who is in a nontraditional job is going to complain the first time she thinks she is being discriminated against — the one thing she doesn’t want to do is rock the boat, to become known as a complainer.”

 She called upon Congress to take action, and once Democrats were in control, it did.
-President Barack Obama signed the law relaxing the deadlines for filing suits.
+Obama signed the law relaxing the deadlines for filing suits.

 If the law is often complex, her view of equality was simple, she once said.